-- Connect the topic directly to Canadian Association of Social worker's Code of Ethics and/or Guidelines for Ethical Practice and/or the Alberta College of Social Workers Standards of Practice to case studies. - Develop a plan or approach to manage this ethical concern in professional practice. - Incorporate at least 5 academic journal articles that help support the case and/or topic. - Provide examples of professional documentation required for this particular case scenario.

-Presentations should be no longer than 20 minutes.
+- A case conceptualization using the core concepts of their topic areas as discussed in the textbook and presented in Assignment 1. - Connect the topic directly to Canadian Association of Social worker's Code of Ethics and/or Guidelines for Ethical Practice and/or the Alberta College of Social Workers Standards of Practice to case studies. - Develop a plan or approach to manage this ethical concern in professional practice. - Incorporate at least 5 academic journal articles that help support the case and/or topic. - Presentations should take no longer than 15 min to view.